oleg1995petrov/devops-andersen-training/README.md

 ## About me
 Hi there!
 My name is **Aleh**.
 I am 26 years old.
 I am from **Belarus**.
 I graduated from **Belarussian State Economic University with a degree in Economics**.
 I worked in different companies such as bank, engineering company, grocery delivery company.
 In general those companies were government companies.
 But no one of my positions were bringing me real pleasure.
-**Year 2020 in Belarus** was a really worried and I, like many other people, decided that I had to change my own life and started to do what I liked more to live better.
+**The year 2020 in Belarus** was a really worried and I, like many other people, decided that I had to change my own life and started to do what I liked more to live better.
 I have easily finished **Back-end Development Course with Python language**.
 Also I have been learning **Front-end technologies** on my own since 2021 to fully develop my own applications and constantly grow as a web developer and not only.

 ## 3 reasons why I am interested in this course: